redbtc/redbtc.org/flows/applications/telegram-gatekeeper.md

 ## Configuration & Setup

 1. Import the Node-RED Flow - it will add a new tab called "TG - Gatekeeper"
-2. In the "IPN Handler" section (bottom-left corner) of the tab double-click the initial node and specify URL of the webhook to get notifications about paid invoices from your BTCPay Server
+2. In the "IPN Handler" section (bottom-left corner) of the tab double-click the initial node and specify URL for receiving POST notifications from BTCPay Server
 3. Open the "Configuration nodes" panel in Node-RED (via tabs on the right panel or `ctrl-g c` shortcut) and configure the config-nodes:
    - **btcpay-api-config** - create a store on your BTCPay Server and pair the node with it ([read more](https://redbtc.org/docs/configuration/))
    - **sqlitedb** - set a path to a SQLite DB file where the app will store the data